szilvia-csernus/full-stack-skeleton/README.md

 To set up a full-stack project using this skeleton, you need to take the followig steps:

-1. You will need Docker to utilise the project's docker configuration. https://docs.docker.com/get-docker/
+0. Prerequisites: make sure you have Python and [Docker](https://docs.docker.com/get-docker/) locally on your computer.
-2. Download the project and copy the `full-stack` folder into your newly created project folder.
+1. Download the project and copy the `full-stack` folder into your newly created project folder.
-3. Create a virtual Python environment with: `python3 -m venv venv`
+2. Create a virtual Python environment with: `python3 -m venv venv`.
+This will only be needed for the initial setup.
-4. Activate the virtual environment: `source venv/bin/activate`
+3. Activate the virtual environment: `source venv/bin/activate`
 5. Install Django: `pip install 'django<5'`
 6. `cd full-stack/backend`
 7. Create the django project: `django-admin startproject django_project . ` - (Don't miss the dot, it has to be in the same folder for the Dockerfiles!
 If you want to give a name other than `django_project`, you have to update the `entrypoint.sh` file too!)
 8. Add the necessary Python packages: `pip install decouple whitenoise psycopg2-binary djangorestframework django-cors-headers`
 9. Create the requirements.txt file: `pip freeze > requirements.txt`
-10. Create a `.env` file in the `full-stack/backend` folder and place in the following environment variables - filled in with your own (secret) details:
+10. Create a `.env.dev` and a `.env.prod` file in the `full-stack/backend` folder and place in the following environment variables - filled in with your own (secret) details:
+    `.env.dev`
+    ```
     - SECRET_KEY=your-secret-django-key
     - DEBUG=True
     - DEVELOPMENT=1

+    - POSTGRES_DB=expense-app-db
+    - POSTGRES_USER=db-username
+    - POSTGRES_PASSWORD=db-password
+    ```

+    `.env.prod`
+    ```
+    - SECRET_KEY=your-secret-django-key
+    - DEBUG=False

     - POSTGRES_DB=expense-app-db
     - POSTGRES_USER=db-username